 I use the New Revised Standard Version here, knowing that a few of my friends still think the only legitimate English translation is the King James Version and also knowing that some of my evangelical friends are offended that some of the words in the NRSV are not translated the way they prefer or that the translators made some attempt at being inclusive.

-I also use the male pronoun for God at times, not because I perceive God as exclusively male, but because I do not perceive God as merely exclusively female either, the male pronoun is the traditional language of scripture, language without a pronoun can become terribly redundant, I do not perceive God as neutered, and we do not have a theocentric (God-centered) pronoun that is adequate for talking about God.
+I also use the male pronoun for God at times, not because I perceive God as exclusively male, but because I do not perceive God as merely exclusively female either, the male pronoun is the traditional language of scripture, language without a pronoun can become terribly redundant and impersonal, I do not perceive God as neutered, and we do not have a theocentric (God-centered) pronoun in our English language that is adequate for talking about God.
 I apologize to those who may be offended by my use of "God," any pronoun I may use or lack thereof, or even the irreverent suggestion that I may speak or write of God without some holy ritual that cleanses me and indicates the proper respect, fear, and awe.
 The offenses are not intended.
 I believe that God is neither male nor female but both and more.

 There is none greater than God in our belief or imagination or more important, in reality.
 God is that ultimate Reality, the Originating Cause, the True Person, the Creator, the Redeemer-Savior, the Spirit that is One with and One apart among all that is.
 And for Christian reference, Jesus is our experience of God who entered the human experience of time and history in order that human beings might realize that God has reached into our meager existence to give us what we have and what God has made us to be.
 For the Christian Jesus is God in the flesh, all that it means to be God in the flesh, God in human history and experience.
 When Jesus died, it was God in the flesh that experienced that physical death, but God did not end.
 And the Holy Spirit is the Spirit that emanates from God-Creator and Son Jesus to be the God that continues in our flesh and our experience of time and history and what it means to be in covenant communion with God.